-Here's how Pandora lets users know who information may be shared with, under what circumstances, and how the sharing will be done:
+Here's how you can let users know who information may be shared with, under what circumstances, and how the sharing will be done:

 You'll need to let users know what their rights are, and how they can exert them.
 These rights may only apply to people in certain jurisdictions, such as rights specifically granted to people in California via state laws.

-Here's how Pandora lets users know about their rights and how they can exert them:
+Here's how you can let users know about their rights and how they can exert them:

-Here's how Pandora notes that users should check the policy page periodically, and also that any material changes will come with notice, likely via an email:
+Here's how you can note that users should check the policy page periodically, and also that any material changes will come with notice, likely via an email:

 While many of the clauses seem fairly boilerplate and the same across the board, they still need to be specific to your own practices and must be accurate.